Tariff trends mostly downwards, but non-tariff measures increasingly used

 .

 Globally, overall tariffs rates have remained unchanged in recent years.
-The average tariffs applied worldwide is used as an indicator of success in promoting a universal, open and non-discriminatory trading system under SDG target 17.10.
-Decreasing tariffs applied provide wider access to goods and a more open trading system.
-In developing regions, in 2021, the recorded levels ranged from 5 per cent for countries benefiting from MFN status to 3 per cent for those with preferential status.
-The lowest levels of tariffs were observed in the European Union for both measures, with the worldwide weighted tariffs averaging 0.6 per cent for countries with preferential status and 1.2 per cent for countries with MFN status.
+In 2022, in developing economies, the recorded levels ranged from 5 per cent for countries benefiting from MFN status to 3 per cent for those with preferential status (figure 5).
+The lowest levels of tariffs were observed in the EU for both measures, with the worldwide weighted tariffs averaging 0.6 per cent for countries with preferential status and 1.3 per cent for countries with MFN status.

-Figure 7.
-Worldwide weighted average tariffs are highest in LDCs and lowest in the European Union
+Figure 5.
+Worldwide weighted average tariffs are highest in LDCs and lowest in the European Union, 2022 Figure 5.
+Worldwide weighted average tariffs are highest in LDCs and lowest in the European Union, 2022

 – ‒